F-Plugins/f-plugins.github.io/docs/plugins/code-locks.md

     # Whether or not users who aren't the owner can change the lock
     nonOwnerCanChangeCode: true

+    # Whether or not users who own the barricade can lock the barricade
+    onlyOwnerCanLock: false

     attempts:
       cooldown: 60 # Cooldown in seconds
       damages: